nchahare/nchahare.github.io/readme.md

 - always run `bundle install`
 - then run `bundle exec jekyll serve`

+- make sure images are under 480px and they are always `.png`
 - gallery images go to `assets\gal`
 - normal images go to `assets\img`
 - pdf go to `assets\pdf`